KanishkaSemal/Elephant-Care-24-25J-012/README.md

-## Key Features:
+## 🔍 Key Features:

-- Real-Time Monitoring: Continuous tracking of elephant health metrics (heart rate, temperature, activity levels).
+- Real-Time Monitoring: Tracks elephant movements and predicts collision risks.
-- Predictive Analytics: Uses advanced algorithms to predict potential health issues before they occur.
-- Proactive Alerts: Sends immediate alerts to caretakers or veterinarians for urgent attention.
-- Security: Protects sensitive data through continuous security monitoring.

-## Name

-1. Perera B.A.D.K.S – IT21202254
+- Behavioral Insights: Differentiates behaviors such as lying down versus walking for tailored interventions.
+- User-Friendly Interface: Intuitive dashboards for authorities to make informed decisions.
+- Biometric Storage: Secure and accurate elephant data for long-term conservation..

 ## Research Objective

 - Wearable IoT Belt: Embedded with sensors that track the elephant's movement and health metrics.